1And in Summary¶

 Meta takeaway: We make design decisions to make the hardware simple.
 We threw out sign magnitude and ones’ complement because the hardware would be hard.
 But here’s a secret: it’s the same hardware for mathematics on unsigned and two’s complement numbers.
 The only difference is how you calculate overflow.

-2Textbook readings¶
+2Textbook Readings¶

 P&H: 2.4

-3Additional Reading¶
+3Additional References¶

 Dan Garcia’s Binary Slides, Fall 2025